FrederikHR/GDB/README.md

 TO DO week 4
 - [ ] Implement vine mechanics
+- * Vine drop at certain map tiles = some functionality (e.g. stretching up to next floor (climbable) or stretching across gap)
 - [ ] Create more levels.
 - [ ] Implement transition between levels
 - [ ] Recreate Lift-sprites in 16-bit format